-- During a full-term (Fall, Winter, or Spring/Summer) a student must maintain a minimum registration of 9 credits per term. - During a Spring term a student must maintain a minimum registration of 6 credits per term. - Where an accommodation has been made for a student under the Alberta Human Rights Act, the full-term minimum registration of 6 credits is required and during a spring term minimum registration of 4.5 or 6 credits is required.
+- During a full-term (Fall, Winter, or Spring/Summer) a full-time student is one who is admitted to a designated program and who enrolls in nine or more credits in a semester. - During a Spring term, a full-time student is one who is admitted to a designated program and who enrolls in a minimum of 6 credits. - Where an accommodation has been made for a student under the Alberta Human Rights Act, the full-term minimum registration of 6 credits is required and during a spring term minimum registration of 4.5 or 6 credits is required.

-In order to be considered a part-time student, a student will register in less than the minimum credits required for fulltime registration status, per term.
+In order to be considered a part-time student, a student will register in less than the minimum credits required for full-time registration status, per term.